rotationalio/rotational.io/content/en/data-playground/dc-metro.md

 image: img/data-playground/dc-metro.png
 summary: Connect to DC Metro public transport data and start experimenting with scheduling models and apps.
 github_link: https://github.com/rotationalio/data-playground/tree/main/wmata
-description: DC WMATA provides public transportation data such as real-time bus and rail predictions.
+description: The capital of the United States is the District of Columbia, also known as Washington, DC.
+Over 20 million people travel to the DC every year, and it has an extensive subway system that locals call "Metro".
+The Metro gets a lot of traffic, including from locals, but also from large numbers of tourists from around the world.
+Transportation data often displays very interesting temporal patterns that are impossible to capture without a time series dataset.
+Think that might be useful for something you're researching?
+The District of Columbia's transportation authority (WMATA) provides public transportation data such as real-time bus and rail predictions.
+Use Ensign with this data source to extrapolate a time series dataset to detect seasonal and other patterns.
 producer_name: Washington Metro Area Transit Authority (WMATA)
 producer_link: https://developer.wmata.com/
-data: Bus & train trip updates, alerts, and vehicle positions.
+data: Bus & train trip updates, alerts, delays, and vehicle positions.
 is_account_required: true
 license: Free
 license_warning: Please review terms and conditions.
 Access to data sources can change.